 Keeping heat out of the home

-While cleaning and maintaining an overworked air conditioner will certainly make a difference, it will be barely noticeable if you’re not able to effectively keep the heat out of the interior of your home.
+While cleaning and maintaining your air conditioner will certainly make a difference, it will be barely noticeable if you’re not able to effectively keep the heat out of the interior of your home.
 A few simple things you can do to combat this problem include:

 - Keeping the sun out by using solar screens or blackout curtains.